 • Quality of Service (QoS) Management: Continuous jitter monitoring is essential for organizations that have committed to meeting specific quality of service (QoS) requirements or service level agreements (SLAs).
 By continuously monitoring jitter metrics, administrators can ensure compliance with performance standards and take proactive steps to maintain the agreed-upon quality levels.
 This helps in building trust with customers, reducing service disruptions, and upholding the reputation of the organization.

 • Capacity Planning and Network Optimization: Continuous monitoring of network jitter provides insights into long-term performance trends and patterns.
-By analyzing historical jitter data, administrators can identify capacity limitations, anticipate future demands, and optimize network resources accordingly.
+By analyzing historical jitter data, administrators can identify network capacity limitations, anticipate future demands, and optimize network resources accordingly.
 This enables organizations to plan for network upgrades, allocate bandwidth effectively, and make informed decisions to enhance overall network performance.

 Performing A VoIP Jitter Test: Measure Jitter for VoIP Applications